mickymacirl/rathmackneecastle/README.md

 ### Responsiveness
 * Pages were tested on various different screen sizes from 320px on a Android S20, Samsung fold 2, iPhone 12 and a wide screen Windows machine.
 * Pages were tested on most modern browsers including Microsoft Edge, Chrome, Firefox, Opera and Brave.

+**Test Steps:**

+1. Open the corresponding browser and open Rathmacknee Castle site.
+2. Open the browser develop tools by hitting the corresponding dev tools short cut.
+3. Resize to the desired width.
+4. Click and drag browser window to lower or higher window size.

+**Expected:**
+The website is responsive on all sizes and no pixelation is accruing.
+No overlap of text or images.

+**Actual:**

+The website behaved as expected, issue with the center of text in the confirm.html page on a larger browser window of 700px.
+Bug listed in the unfixed bug section.

 ## Accessibility
 ## Lighthouse Testing
 ## Functional Testing